mozilla/addon-sdk/packages/api-utils/docs/content/proxy.md

   2. Prevent leaking any JS object to the document:<br/>
     Proxy object hold a different set of attributes in order to avoid leaking any JS value to the document.
-  3. Having exactly same feature set than regular web object:<br/>
+  3. Having exactly same feature set as regular web page object:<br/>
     XrayWrapper fullfill the two first items and these are the only differences we want from raw/unwrapped document objects.
-    But XrayWrappers have some limitations and some bugs that forced us to implement these proxies.
-    For example, we want:
+    Platform provides XrayWrapper to address first two points, but their limitations and bugs break most of popular JS frameworks.
+    This forced us into implementing similar wrappers using Proxies which allowed us to:
-      * to be able to overload native method from the CS,
+      * override native methods from the content script,
-      * expando atttribute like `onclick` to be working,
+      * provide expando atttribute like `onclick`,
-      * window[framename], document[formname] to be defined.
+      * provide window[framename], document[formname] properties.
-    We just want CS objects to be working exactly like objects in a regular web context.

 ## Concrete security threat examples ##